zhaoweigg/wapp/README.md

 There are:
 	1. Website source code
-	2. Docker file for nginx image base on debian
+	2. Docker file for nginx image based on debian
 	3. Docker file for gunicorn, django and python3
-	4. Docker file for database
+	4. Docker file for database (mysql, sqlite or whatever)

 For depoltment, you should build image of nginx as static content server and reverse porxy, gunicorn iamge as app server, database image as data server.